Disassembly of rear bumper/

 Left rear strut mount

-Right rear strut mount slightly damaged and
+Right rear strut mount slightly damaged and pushed

 upward, causing car to ride low in right rear